azzidahaka/meet/README.md

-#Meet App
+# Meet App

-##Features and Scenerios
+## Features and Scenarios

 - Filter Events by City.
-  - As a user, I should be able to filter events by city so that i can easily find events happening in a city
+  - As a user, I should be able to filter events by city so that I can easily find events happening in a city
-  - Scenario: When user hasn’t searched for a city, show upcoming events from all cities.
+  - Scenario: When the user hasn’t searched for a city, show upcoming events from all cities.
     - Given user is on the app's home page
-    - When user has no selected city
+    - When the user has no selected city
     - Then the user should see upcoming events from all cities
   - Scenario: User should see a list of suggestions when they search for a city.
     - Given user is on the app's home page
-    - When user starts typing in the city search field
+    - When a user starts typing in the city search field
-    - Then User should see a list of city suggestions that matches the letters they typed
+    - Then the user should see a list of city suggestions that match the letters they typed
-  - Scenario: User can select a city from the suggested list
+  - Scenario: The user can select a city from the suggested list
     - Given user is viewing the list of city suggestions
-    - When user selects a city
+    - When the user selects a city
-    - Then user should see events specific to the selected city
+    - Then the user should see events specific to the selected city
 - Show/Hide Event Details.
   - As a user, I should be able to show/hide event details so that I can view more/less information about the event
   - Scenario: An event element is collapsed by default.
     - Given user has a list of events displayed
     - When User cannot see additional information about events
-    - Then User should see a button that says "show details"
+    - Then the user should see a button that says "show details"
   - Scenario: User can expand an event to see details
     - Given user is viewing the list of events
     - When user clicks the "show details " button